vpovarna/spark-playground/src/main/scala/com/examples/README.md

 Trigger = when the new data is written.

+Aggregation in spark streaming works at the micro batch level, only when the batch is created.
+Append output mode is not supported on aggregation without watermarks

 ## DataFrames

 DataFrames are distributed collections of rows conforming to a schema = list describing the column names and types.